 My other key project at present is entitled Writing for the Professional Doctorate and has been funded by the PRAXIS scholarship fund within the Faculty of WELS.
 This project will take place over two years, with an initial phase based on analysis of feedback texts, followed by a more in-depth study involving PD students and supervisors.

 I Chair L101, a new introductory Level 1 English language module which was first presented in February 2019.
 This module has been designed to combine engaging, contemporary teaching and research material in the field of English Language and Linguistics with a fully integrated academic and digital literacies curriculum, with the aim of providing an accessible and solid grounding for students who wish to progress to Level 2 English Language studies, or who wish to specialise in other English-related and/or Language degree qualifications at the Open University.
 I am also a longstanding member and former Chair of the popular third level module EA300 Children’s Literature where I have contributed to the continual development and updating of materials and pedagogy.
 Jointly with Dr Dena Attar, I received an Open University Teaching Award in 2016 for scholarship work leading to the development of online collaborative learning on EA300.
-I am currently a member of the academic team planning the remake of this module.
+I am currently a member of the academic team producing the remake of this module, L301: Language, Literature and Childhood.
 I have also contributed to the production of other English Language modules E304 Exploring English Grammar and, at Masters level, EE817 Applied Linguistics, including a lead role in the academic co-ordination of audiovisual materials production.

 Beyond the faculty level, I co-ordinate the PACE (Professional Academic Communication in English) team which works with the Graduate School to make a significant contribution to capacity-building in the area of academic and research communication across the university.
 The PACE team works mainly with research postgraduates at the OU, usually face-to-face but also online.
 The team devises and runs workshop sessions on a range of issues relating to academic reading, writing and speaking for postgraduate research.
 As part of the PACE initiative, I co-facilitate the PACE Writing Circle which takes place once a month through the academic year.
 With colleagues Professor Theresa Lillis and Jenny McMullan, I created an online resource available to all OU researchers to support the development of their academic literacy practices.